-- the support group
+- support group

-- the work-related activity group
+- work-related activity group

-The work-related activity group
+When you’re in the work-related activity group

 - your work history and qualifications

-- any practical support that will be available to you
+- any practical support available to you

-- basic skills for maths or writing skills
+- basic maths or writing skills

 - confidence-building sessions